Understand SQL Server in an Azure virtual machine

 • Ultra Disk

 For production SQL Server data and transaction log files, you should only use Premium SSD storage and Ultra Disk.
-With premium storage, you will see latencies in the range of 5-10 ms on a properly configured system.
+With premium storage, you see latencies in the range of 5-10 ms on a properly configured system.
 Alternatively, with Ultra Disk you may have sub millisecond latency but will likely see 1-2 ms workloads in the real world.
 You can use Standard storage for your database backups, as the performance is adequate for most backup and restore workloads.

 High availability in Azure